 LGBT+ students can face discrimination and barriers in higher education because of their identity.
 This can threaten their attainment and retention at university, whereby higher education institutions have a responsibility to ensure that their campuses are free from discrimination and are welcoming environments.

 According to a study carried out by Stonewall which looked into LGBT+ students experiences of discrimination at university, such students reported experiencing this from both students, and to a lesser degree, university staff.

-o HEI’s should be encouraged to adopt a zero-tolerance approach to discrimination through onsite training which should be made available.
+• Developing clear policies and training to staff and students.
+HEI’s should be encouraged to adopt a zero-tolerance approach to discrimination through onsite training which should be made available.
 A transparent system for reporting abuse and discrimination should be established.

-o Encourage an open line of contact between such societies and student unions to ensure that university facilities such as accommodation are LGBT+ inclusive.
+• The role of student unions and societies.
+Encourage an open line of contact between such societies and student unions to ensure that university facilities such as accommodation are LGBT+ inclusive.
 It is also essential to ensure that new students are informed and signposted appropriately to these resources.

-o Support should be offered to transgender students who are in the process of transitioning by providing information on confidentiality and the use of facilities on campus
+• Improving Trans Inclusion on campus.
+Education and guidance for staff with a pastoral care responsibility should be provided, including developing resources specifically for transgender and non-binary students.
+Support should be offered to transgender students who are in the process of transitioning by providing information on confidentiality and the use of facilities on campus.

-o Some forms force students to choose a binary gender when enrolling at university, which can make some people feel as if they have to choose a gender for this purpose that they do not identify as.
+• Admissions.
+Some forms force students to choose a binary gender when enrolling at university, which can make some people feel as if they have to choose a gender for this purpose that they do not identify as.
 HEI’s need to ensure that such forms do not act as a barrier for applicants

 If you would like to be part of a network and interest group to share experience, examine issues and challenges and develop appropriate best practice resources, please contact firstname.lastname@example.org